Ben did what lots of young people do with their hard-earned money: spend it.

 “I really appreciate[d] what Jake did and Homeward Trust.”

-Housing First operates as a client-centered, individualized program to focus on what success looks like for each person, because needs differ.
-Housing First providers work with individuals to determine what they want, what is holding them back from housing and what they need to be successful.
+Housing Support operates as a client-centered, individualized program to focus on what success looks like for each person, because needs differ.
+Housing Support providers work with individuals to determine what they want, what is holding them back from housing and what they need to be successful.

 “They don’t just give you an apartment and then say ‘see ya!,’” he said.
 “There’s so much extra beyond just housing.
 They’re very involved.